cjlh/pyfilesync/README.txt

 - To copy new dir to peers:
   * Specify local dir as target directory
   * Follow remote step for other PCs

+Example setups:
+- Publisher-subscriber/master-slave:
+  * Publisher hosts directory with no peers configured.
+  * Subscribers configure remote directory with publisher as peer, with optional additional peers.